ananthu-aniraj/pdiscoformer/README.md

 # PDiscoFormer: Relaxing Part Discovery Constraints with Vision Transformers
-Official implementation of the paper "PDiscoFormer: Relaxing Part Discovery Constraints with Vision Transformers", accepted at ECCV 2024.
+Official implementation of the paper "PDiscoFormer: Relaxing Part Discovery Constraints with Vision Transformers", accepted as an Oral presentation at ECCV 2024.

 [[`Arxiv`]](https://arxiv.org/abs/2407.04538)